clasqm/freedos-repo/Commandline.md

 + [SWEEP](./zip/sweep.zip) 1.62 - Extend DOS commands recursively across directories
     + Utility to perform single or multiple DOS operations on one/*every* directory on a hard drive.
     + Freeware by Robert Briggs

++ [TEXREP](./zip/texrep.zip) 1.2 - Search-and-replace for text files with a simple syntax.
+    + Freeware by Stan Peters.
+    + *texrep  old:new  stale:fresh myfile.doc* changes 'old' to 'new' and 'stale' to 'fresh'.
+    + To remove ctrl-z: *texrep  \26: myfile*.
+    + Output file is *myfile.do0*
+    + Can display ASCII/numeric table.

 + [TSCHEK](./zip/tschek.zip) - Standalone spell-checker by the legendary Prof Timo Salvi.
     + Free for non-commercial, non-institutional private use.
     + Not an interactive spell-checker: it simply returns a list of misspelled words.
     + I added a HUGE dictionary and a batch file to demonstrate its use.
     + English only, but the dictionaries are plain text files so you should be able to add your own language easily.

 + [VIEWHT](./zip/viewht.zip) - Quickie HTML viewer and converter.
     + Freeware by Kevin Solway.
     + A very useful tool for viewing web documents off-line, with hypertext linking and colours.